Prathamesh-Shanbhag/100-days-of-code/r1-log.md

 🚩 How Hackathons help you develop new ideas and boost creativity 🚩 How to manage time during Hackathons.
 🚩 And everything else you could possibly imagine related to Hackathons!

+### R1D32

+✨ Back To Back Talks!

+⚛️In React :
+🚩 Completed the Grocery List App with edit functionality option added so items in list can be edited.
+🚩 I plan to start doing more but college work is lagging behind so I am managing on two fronts, hence I feel my progress is slowing down now.

+🌊 Talks /Livestreams :

+🍀 The Campus DevRel Show by @githubeducation @github hosted by @yashovardhanagrawal & amazing guests @nikita.gandhi01 & @carrycooldude
+The talk involved :
+🚩 Beginners or Freshers entering into the DevRel space.
+🚩 The Importance of Experience before getting into DevRel.
+🚩 Behind The Scenes of the DevRel Post.
+🚩 Ways to keep people motivated for no-perk roles.
+🚩 Road map to get Experience needed to get into DevRel 🚩 Public Speaking and Contributing to Communities.

+🍀 Reviewing Open Source Projects and getting some Green-Squares! 🟩 - with @eddiejaoude Being a part of these Streams has become my daily routine and I wouldn't have it any other way because it's way too amazing!
+(Caught Eddie in a Perfect Pose for the click)
+🚩 Reviewed some Open Source Projects and GitHub Profiles with Eddie.
+🚩 Got to learn a lot about the issue labels structure and made a PR to the repo adding the live stream label.
+🚩 Contributed to the community by leaving comments and adding issues to repos reviewed by Eddie.

+It made me reallyyy happy to see that the stream crossed all boundaries and had a 100 + likes and around 80 concurrent viewers! ❤❤
+I hope that this happens every other time Eddie Streams!

+### R1D32

+### R1D33

+### R1D34

+### R1D35

+### R1D36

+### R1D37

+### R1D38

+### R1D39

+### R1D40

+### R1D41

+### R1D42

+### R1D43

+### R1D44

+### R1D45